[Focus] Fears for LGBTI staff at Brexit relocation agencies

 The decision on the future home of the EMA and EBA will be taken by foreign affairs and EU affairs ministers on 20 November.

-Ilga-Europe does not want to give ministers a voting advice.
-Instead, the lobby group said it hoped the debate would increase "marriage equality" for all in the bloc.
+Ilga-Europe did not want to give ministers any voting advice.
+But the lobby group said it hoped the debate would increase "marriage equality" for all in the bloc.

 Read more on EU agencies in EUobserver's 2017 Regions & Cities Magazine.